Syntomic cohomology of truncated Brown--Peterson spectra

 \subsection{Acknowledgements}

 The author is indebted to Jeremy Hahn and Dylan Wilson who contributed significantly to this project, but declined to be co-authors.
-Additionally, the author benefited from input from Christian Ausoni, Robert Burklund, Ishan Levy, Piotr Pstr\k{a}gowski, Arpon Raksit, John Rognes, Andrew Senger, and Tristan Yang, either from direct communication or indirect communication though Jeremy Hahn and Dylan Wilson.
-The author would also like to thank Shay Ben-Moshe for helpful feedback on a previous draft.
-The author is also grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+Additionally, the author benefited from input from Christian Ausoni, H. \"Ozg\"ur Bayindir, Robert Burklund, Ishan Levy, Piotr Pstr\k{a}gowski, Arpon Raksit, John Rognes, Andrew Senger, and Tristan Yang.
+The author would also like to thank Rin Ray and Shay Ben-Moshe for helpful feedback on a previous draft.
+The author is also grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.